falcopackages/starter-template/{{ cookiecutter.project_name }}/README.md

 ### Setup project

 Ensure that the Python version specified in your `.pre-commit-config.yaml` file aligns with the Python version installed on your system.
+If this is a newly created project, run `git init` first.

 ```shell
 just setup